peng-ju/peng-ju/README.md

 While my research focus on nanofabrication and optical levitation, I am fascinated about Machine learning and Computer vision.

-Data analysis and numerical simulation are powerful tools to understand the physics.
+% Data analysis and numerical simulation are powerful tools to understand the physics phenomenon.

 <!---
 peng-ju/peng-ju is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.